carbon-design-system/carbon/docs/style.md

 #### Recipes

-Below are some common receipes for component testing.
+Below are some common recipes for component testing.
 Many of the pattern/syntax details contained within these recipes are enforced via eslint rules declared in `eslint-config-carbon`.